 Kangaroo Paws are kind of like my Brussel sprout in the garden!
 For years I would almost double over in pain at the idea of growing one of these hideous plants.
 Why?
 I couldn’t come to terms with a plant that had gangly disease ridden leaves and long boring flowers.

-One of the main reasons I disliked Kangaroo Paws was because of the dreaded ink spot – black spots on the leaves.
-It is mostly caused by fungal diseases (humidity), but it can also be caused by snails and frost damages - anything which kills the leaf tissue will blacken it.
-Parts of Ipswich can have very high humidity and can also suffer from black frosts, not ideal conditions for a Kangaroo paw.
+And that’s where a lot of the trouble starts.
+One of the main reasons I disliked Kangaroo Paws was because of the dreaded ink spot, those black patches that ruin the leaves.
+It’s mostly caused by fungal diseases thanks to humidity, but frost damage and snails can also contribute.
+Parts of Ipswich can swing between high humidity and black frosts, basically, Kangaroo Paw hell.

 Most sprays or fertilisation will not prevent Ink spot.
 Thanks to Angus Stewart, the main cultivator of Kangaroo Paws, I now know the best and easiest way to deal with ink spot!
 Mow over them when the leaves start to become infected and fertilise with a complete organic slow release fertiliser like Organic Link!
 Secateurs would work just as well as a mower but nowhere near as fun!